Skip to content. | Skip to navigation

 Eric Goemaere, Bart Vanmontfort, Dominique Bonjean, Dominique Bosquet, Françoise Bostyn, Nicolas Cayol, Caroline Colas, Hélène Collet, Thomas Delbey, Emmanuel Delye, Mark Golitko, Ivan Jadin, Cécile Jungels, Emmanuelle Leroy-Langelin, Cécile Monchablon, and Ivan Praud (2023)

-Characterization and sourcing of Middle Neolithic fluorites in Northern France and Belgium by means of Geochemistry and Sr-isotopic analyses.
+Middle Neolithic fluorites in Northern France and Belgium: Characterization, sourcing and methodological limitations.

 Abstract